SashaKuechenmeister1/GE1-Assignment/README.md

 # Description of the project
 The goal for my project was to create a procedurally generated island in Unity.
-There is an editor section where the user can change different variables to create a completely unique island.
+The user can change different variables to generate a completely unique island.
 This can be done through changing any of the following:
 1. create different regions (water, grass, snow, etc.)
 2. noise scale
 3. octaves
 4. persistance
 5. lacunarity
+6. seed
-6. height multiplier
+7. height multiplier

 # Instructions for use
+To use this project, you need to press play on Unity.
+Once started, the player will spawn on an island where they can then walk around and explore.
+Users can use the WASD controls to move and look around.

 # How it works
+This section will discuss how everything works and examine some of the important scripts, models and assets used in this project.

+## Procedural Mesh

+## Clouds

+## Day / Night

+#

 # List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference

+As this was my first time ever working with Unity and not having an ideal introduction to the platform, I had to make use of a tutorial to help me.
+Below you can see what I created myself and what I learned/modified/used from a tutorial.

 | Class/asset | Source |
 |-----------|-----------|